 Consider the construction of the London Crossrail.
 It combined public funds with private investments, ensuring sufficient project funding sources for this transformative infrastructure project.

-How Are Capital Projects Managed?
+How are Capital Projects Managed?

 Management is the backbone of any successful capital project.
 It involves detailed project management, planning, coordination, and execution over several phases of the project lifecycle.
-Without effective project management, even well-funded capital improvement projects can face delays or fail to meet expectations.
+Without effective capital project management, even well-funded capital improvement projects can face delays or fail to meet expectations.

 The Key Phases of Project Management for Capital Projects: